 marc jacobs spring 2012[/caption]

-Marc Jacobs - “There’s always that strange thing in fashion when something’s so hideous, it’s great,”
+When questioned about the synthetic clothes in his line, Marc Jacobs replied - “There’s always that strange thing in fashion when something’s so hideous, it’s great,”

 “I just love the feel of it and the volume, but had no idea initially it was polyester,” Elbaz of Lanvin says.
 “It’s amazing what new technology brought to the fabric.”

-And there you have it, folks, the global fashion industries dependency on polyester fabrics came from couture fashion trends, not fast fashion.
+And there you have it, folks, the global fashion industries dependency on polyester and other synthetic fabrics came from couture fashion trends, not fast fashion.

 PLA fibers are fairly new to the textile world (2002).
 PLAs are from corn and beat polylactic acid sugars.

 Nature Works fiber is an example of a PLA.
-The company uses plants to convert greenhouse gases into fermented lactic acid sugars.
+The company used plants to convert greenhouse gases into fermented lactic acid sugars.
 The lactic acid is then, through polymerization, made into fibers.

 Is a new subclass of polyester.
 Approval for the new fiber came from the Federal Trade Commission in 2002.
 Elasterell-P is actually from two different polyesters that offer both stretch and recovery.
 You might know elasterell-P under the trademark Lycra.
 The new fiber, though similar to polyester offers low shrinkage, excellent shape retention, and chlorine resistance.
 It is most commonly in products that require some stretch like denim and athleisure wear.